xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

    helm upgrade --install gitlab gitlab/gitlab \
      -f gitlab.yml
    ```

 1. Optional.
-In the [Admin Area](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#configure-where-new-repositories-are-stored), set `default` to a weight of zero to prevent repositories being stored there.

-1. Optional.
 Remove the changes made to each external Gitaly `/etc/hosts` file after following the [get the Gitaly pod IP and hostnames](#step-3-get-the-gitaly-pod-ip-and-hostnames) step.